"Protection from Energy!"

 Gwen tried to do a quick calculation in her head.

-As if on cue, Magus Yuu appeared beside them, flanked on either side by two girls with such audacious cleavage that Tao’s eyes protruded from their sockets.
+As if on cue, Magus Yuu appeared beside them, flanked on either side by two girls with such audacious fashion that Tao's eyes protruded from their sockets.

 "Caught you at the right time, it seems."
 Magus Yuu grinned affably.
 "Wonderful match!
 A marvel!
 Truly inspirational!"